Immigration Restriction League: Increase of the duty on alien passengers

 With this bill, the League also hoped to diminish the immigration of people from the poorer countries, who were considered less beneficial for the United States.

 Additions to the excluded classes

 The National Conference on Immigration, held in New York, proposed to add imbeciles, feeble-minded persons, and epileptics to the excluded classes.
 Persons of poor physique were more susceptible to diseases because of the unsanitary places where they lived.
-The Bill also demanded an extension of fines to steamship companies for bringing imbeciles, feeble-minded persons, insane persons or epileptics into the U.S.
+The Bill also demanded an extension of fines to steamship companies for bringing imbeciles, feeble-minded persons, insane persons or epileptics into the US.

 Prevention of unlawful landing

 Previously, transportation companies were only asked to exercise care not to transport illegal immigrants into the United States when returning home from Europe.
 This bill ordered transportation companies to prevent the landing of "undesirable aliens".

 Deportation of public charges

 It was a law that would allow deportation of immigrants who entered the United States in violation of law and those becoming public charges from causes arising prior to their landing.
 Furthermore, it stated that the company that provided the transportation of such individuals would pay half the cost of their removal to the port of deportation.